kedro-org/kedro/docs/source/faq/faq.md

 ## Installing Kedro
 * [How do I install a development version of Kedro](https://github.com/kedro-org/kedro/wiki/Guidelines-for-contributing-developers)?

-* **How can I check the version of Kedro installed?** To check the version installed, type `kedro -V` in your terminal window.
+* **How can I check the version of Kedro installed?**
+  To check the version installed, type `kedro -V` in your terminal window.
+* **Do I need Git installed to use Kedro?**
+  Yes, users are expected to have Git installed when working with Kedro.
+This is a prerequisite for the `kedro new` flow.
+If Git is not installed, use the following workaround: `kedro new -s https://github.com/kedro-org/kedro-starters/archive/0.18.6.zip --directory=pandas-iris`

 ## Kedro documentation
 * {doc}`Where can I find the documentation about Kedro-Viz<kedro-viz:kedro-viz_visualisation>`?